ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

     // Get addressability to commercial paper contract const contract = await network.getContract('papercontract', 'org.papernet.comm...');

-Below, these lines of code submits a transaction to the network using the `issue` transaction defined within the smart contract.
+Below, these lines of code submit a transaction to the network using the `issue` transaction defined within the smart contract.
 `MagnetoCorp, 00001` are the values to be used by the issue transaction to create a new commercial paper